Tips Bulletin

 When are green onions ready to harvest?
 The answer depends on when you plant your onions and how you start them.
 If you’re growing green onions from seed, it usually takes six to 12 days to germinate and 50 to 60 days to reach maturity.

 Plants started in the spring are usually ready at the beginning of summer.
-Green onions you plant during late summer are ready to harvest before the first hard frost.
+If you’ve planted during late summer, green onions are ready to pick before the first hard frost.
 You can also harvest the green tops four weeks after planting or whenever they are the size of a pencil.
 Continue snipping them throughout the season.

 How to Harvest Green Onions